lofar-astron/factor/doc/source/index.rst

 Facet Calibration Pipeline
 ==========================

 This document describes each step in the facet calibration pipeline.
-The pipeline is divided into a number of operations that are simply logical groupings of steps.
+The pipeline is divided into a number of operations.
+Each operation is a group of steps.
+This grouping is determined by whether or not multiple pipelines may be run in parallel.

 .. toctree::
    :maxdepth: 2